vinaymanala/vinaymanala.github.io/about/About.md

 "Disaster Delineation App" is a software tool to analyze the real time disaster events occuring from around the world.

-## Some of the websites I have build:
+## Some of the projects I have build:

 #### [Movies website (bookyMyMovies)](https://bmym.netlify.app/)